 Timoney, J.F., R. DeNegri, A. Sheoran and N. Forster, 2010.
 Affects of N-terminal variation in the SeM protein of Streptococcus equi on antibody and fibrinogen binding.
 Vaccine 26:1522-7.

 Our research program aims at gaining a better understanding of leptospira infection in the pregnant mare, fetus and eyes of horses affected with moon blindness.
 The long-term goals are discovery of methods of prevention by immunization, rapid diagnosis, and serovar identification in clinical specimens.
 Using expression gene libraries of Leptospira interrogans serovar Pomona type kennewicki, we have identified a set of novel proteins including Lig A, LruA, B, C, LfhA and sphingomyelinase Lk73.5 some of which are expressed only in vivo and all of which induce antibody responses in serum or the eye.
-In vivo induced proteins are proving valuable as reagents to measure antibody responses that may correlate with long-term protection.
+In vivo induced proteins are proving valuable as reagents to measure antibody responses that may correlate with long-term protection and distinguishing vaccine from infection response.
 Coding sequences of some of these proteins are also being used in development of novel PCR based tests for leptospira in horse urine and in kidney/urine of wildlife with potential as sources of leptospira for the horse.

 Artiushin, S., J.F.
 Timoney, J. Nally, and A. Verma.
 2004.
 Host-inducible immunogenic sphingomyelinase-like protein, Lk73.5 of Leptospira interrogans.
 Infect.
 Immun.
 72:742-49.